Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Cercanías train tickets have a magnetic strip that is read by electronic turnstiles at the station.
 You must insert your Cercanías ticket in to a card reader to release the turnstile before boarding your train.

 In rare occasions, you might find no turnstile, just a card reader.
 If that’s the case, follow the example of other passengers and use the card reader immediately before heading to your train platform.

-Follow signs such as this to your Cercanías train platform.
+Follow signs indicating your Cercanías train platform.

 Either before getting to the platform or at the platform itself, have a look at the printed train schedules posted in each station, or the monitors and electronic signs.
 All show the trains departing from that platform.

-Remember to keep your Cercanías train ticket until you are outside your arrival station –you will need it to exit the station.
+Remember to keep your Cercanías train ticket until you are outside your arrival station: you will need it to exit the station.

 Line C-1 (light blue) connects the city center with Madrid airport.

 If you’re traveling from central Madrid to Barajas airport, buy your Cercanías ticket before beginning your trip.

 You need to pay an extra fee and if you don’t do so at the beginning of your trip, you will get a fine once you get to the airport Cercanías station.

 If you need extra help, here are two complete tutorials with all the details: